Channel Shortening by Large Multiantenna Precoding in OFDM: Time-Reversal Filtering

 \section{Time-Reversal Filtering}

-An alternative approach to pre-IFFT multi-antenna precoding is post-IFFT time-reversal (TR) filtering, as considered e.g. in~\cite{aminjavaheri2017ofdm} and similarly in~\cite{pitarokoilis2012optimality} for a single carrier system without any guard interval.
-TR-filtering with OFDM, and TEQ in general, corresponds to a change of air-interface (compared to a conventional pre-IFFT precoding) which is typically a barrier for downlink adoption.
-Nevertheless, this method is asymptotically optimal for which then the CP can be removed and thus provides an interesting benchmark analysis.
+An alternative approach to pre-IFFT multi-antenna precoding is post-IFFT time-reversal (TR) filtering, as considered for example in~\cite{aminjavaheri2017ofdm} and similarly in~\cite{pitarokoilis2012optimality} for a single carrier system without any guard interval.
+TR-filtering with OFDM, and TEQ in general, shapes the signal after modulation which may create challenges for downlink adoption compared to reusing the legacy precoded-subcarrier modulation structure.
+Nevertheless, this method without CP is asymptotically optimal (see Section IV-B) and thus provides an interesting benchmark.
+In the finite-antenna regime, it is less clear if TR-filtering would benefit of a CP, so we will consider in general a TR system also with a CP for a fair comparison.